All Episodes

 They can't do both.

-They're trying to combine sports with their ultra-left wing radicalism, and it isn't working.
+They're trying to combine sports with their ultra-left-wing radicalism, and it isn't working.

-But anyway, uh that is that.
+But anyway, that is that.

-Uh one of the problems they're having is they cannot and are not honest with themselves about who they are.
+One of the problems they're having is they cannot and are not honest with themselves about who they are.

 That's their biggest problem.